NNPDF/pinecards/README.md

-  Make sure to replace `${prefix}` with an appropriate installation directory, and that the environment variables are set (permanently in your `~/.bashrc`, for example) to the following values
+  Make sure to replace `${prefix}` with an appropriate installation directory, and that the environment variables are set (permanently in your `~/.bashrc`, for example) to the following values:

       export LD_LIBRARY_PATH=${prefix}/lib
       export PKG_CONFIG_PATH=${prefix}/lib/pkgconfig

-  Test your installation using
+  Test your installation using:

       pkg-config pineappl_capi --libs